 - A device that dewaters from the surface should be installed per the plans and manufacturer's specifications.
-A skimmer is often used for this purpose.
+A skimmer is often used for this purpose (see Figure SBN-4).
 Ensure that the skimmer mechanism is properly sized to achieve the basin dewatering times required.
+The connecting pipe between the flexible joint and skimmer should be at least 1.5 times the depth of the stored water.
 A skimmer should not be allowed to sit on the bottom of the basin.
-It should be slightly elevated with a gravel pad or blocks. - Provide outlet protection at the dewatering device discharge. - Ensure that the auxiliary spillway meets design specifications and is stabilized. - Flocculant is often introduced into the runoff upstream of the basin in a turbulent flow area to ensure proper mixing.
+It should be slightly elevated with a gravel pad or blocks. - Provide outlet protection at the dewatering device discharge. - Ensure that the auxiliary spillway meets design specifications and is stabilized. - Flocculant, if used, should be introduced into the runoff upstream of the basin in a turbulent flow area to ensure proper mixing.
 Ensure the flocculant is the proper material specified for the project.
+For more information, see the practice Flocculant in this guide.